 Ms. Pac-Man (Arcade 1982)

 “Well, she has a bow on her head,” replied Noah Vanderhoff when Wayne from “Wayne’s World” asked what really was the difference between Pac-Man and Ms. Pac-Man.
-After falling in love just a few stages ago, the stork made a special deliver during Act 3 of the classic arcade game.
+After falling in love just a few stages ago, the stork made a special delivery during Act 3 of the classic arcade game.
 I guess eating cherries and being chased by ghosts all day really makes one want to settle down quickly!

 Mom from “Little Nemo: Dream Master” (NES 1990)